search

 Understanding Crawl Budget from an SEO Perspective

-Crawl Budget is the number of pages that Google’s bot crawls and indexes on your site within a specific period.
-But why is this crawl budget important for your site’s Google ranking?
+Crawl budget is the number of pages Google’s bot crawls and indexes on your site within a given time period.
+If a page is not crawled, it will not appear in search results.

 Crawl Rate Limit